 The Department of Biochemistry is committed to providing a wide array of educational opportunities from the undergraduate to the postdoctoral level.
 The Biochemistry Department consists of research-active primary and secondary faculty members who have received national and international recognition.
 Faculty supervise post-doctoral fellows, graduate students and undergraduates in active research programs that are well supported by grants from the NIH, NSF, ACS, AHA, and other agencies.
 Iowa's biochemistry programs are focused on students as individuals and are designed to develop creative researchers, effective physicians and health professionals, and superb teachers.

 The Department of Biochemistry is within the Carver College of Medicine.
-Although the department is primarily housed on a single floor within the Bowen Science Building (BSB), several laboratories are also located in the adjacent new Medical Education and Biomedical Research Facility (MERF).
-Laboratories in both locations are spacious and interconnected, allowing for frequent interactions and easy use of shared equipment.
+Although the department is primarily housed on a single floor within the Bowen Science Building (BSB), several laboratories are also located in the adjacent Medical Education and Biomedical Research Facility (MERF) and the new Pappajohn Biomedical Discovery Building (PBDB).
+Laboratories in all locations are spacious and interconnected, allowing for frequent interactions and easy use of shared equipment.
 Bowen Science Building also houses the basic science departments of Anatomy and Cell Biology, Microbiology, Pharmacology, and Physiology and Biophysics.
 Researchers in all departments benefit from shared core facilities.

 The B.S. degree program offered by the Department of Biochemistry provides students with a variety of exciting educational opportunities and a strong foundation for many career paths.
 Students acquire a thorough and diverse background in contemporary biochemistry, utilize excellent research facilities, and are taught by a research-oriented faculty.
 Current faculty research interests include biochemistry, molecular, cellular, developmental, computational and structural biology, and model systems genetics.